Projects

 Due to our extensive outreach work we have carried out, these children often contact us directly requesting help.
 When contacting us these children often tell us they are afraid, distressed and justifiably confused as to why they have been placed in accommodations with adults.

-HfRN has worked with over 700 children wrongly placed in adult settings, that we have since assisted into child protective settings.We have worked with these children to gather evidence of the harm caused to them and identified the practices that are resulting in this harm.
+HfRN has worked with over 2600 children wrongly placed in adult settings, that we have since assisted into child protective settings.We have worked with these children to gather evidence of the harm caused to them and identified the practices that are resulting in this harm.
 We have strategised with lawyers and developed an emerging legal strategy to achieve our aim of ending the Home Offices’ practice of placing children at risk of harm and denying them their rights.

 More information can be here.

-Criminalisation of unaccompanied refugee children – Since October 2022, HfRN has worked with 15 children, charged with immigration offences under the Nationality and Borders Act, that are incarcerated in adult prisons.
+Criminalisation of unaccompanied refugee children – Since October 2022, HfRN has worked with 30 children, charged with immigration offences under the Nationality and Borders Act, that are incarcerated in adult prisons.
 We assist these children to be able to access legal advice, and ensure their release from prison, into child protective environments.
-To date, five of these children have had their ages accepted and are now in child protective environments.
+To date, 19 of these children have had their ages accepted and are now in child protective environments.
 However this has taken place after they have all spent long periods of time incarcerated in adult prisons.
 We are working with these children to help them recover and continue to access their rights.
 Organisationally, we are learning from their experiences and using litigation to challenge this practice.

 More information can be found here.